-The Chair of Governors can be contacted at email@example.com
+The Governors can be contacted via the Clerk to the Governing Body, Dr Dean White, at email@example.com

-William attended Oakham School and has a Diploma in Finance and Accounting from De Montfort University Leicester.
-Living near Peterborough he is married to Jacalyn and has two sons.
+William is a Chartered Accountant having qualified with Thomas May & Co in 1995.
+Living near Peterborough, he is married to Jacalyn and has two sons.
 His interests include participating in various sports and he is a Leicester rugby supporter.

 Bill is a graduate of St John’s College, Oxford, where he read maths.
 Like all good maths teachers, he has a passion for bridge and Bill is currently captain of Stamford.

 Catherine was elected as a Governor in 2013, is Chair of the Education Committee and a member of the Estates & Operations Committee.
 Catherine served on the governing body of St Gilbert’s Primary School for 19 years.
 Trained initially as a chartered surveyor she has extensive experience of community-led regeneration focusing primarily on market towns.
 She currently works as Research Associate at the Cambridge Institute for Sustainability Leadership.
 Catherine gained a BSc in Geography from Durham University, an MPhil in Land Management from Reading University and has recently been awarded a Doctorate in Urban Design from the University of Westminster.

 She is married to Jeremy, has lived in Stamford for over 25 years and her son and daughter attended the Stamford Endowed Schools.
 Her interests include singing with the Stamford Singers and swimming.